Academic Calendar

 Focus on current course offerings: The academic calendar lists all of the courses that could be offered at the Mount; however, not all courses are offered every semester or every year.
 Use myMount to determine which courses are offered each semester.

 Highlight important dates: Be sure to review the “Academic Course Add/Drop Dates” and “Important Dates in the University Year” listed at the beginning of the academic calendar.
-It is a good idea to copy these pages annually and post them in a place where you can easily access them.
+It is a good idea to copy the dates on these pages every year and post them in a place where you can easily access them.

 Plan your prerequisites: Most courses at the 2000 level and above require prerequisites.
 When planning your schedule, we suggest thinking ahead about what courses you would like to take.
 If these courses require prerequisites, you should take them early in your program.